Everyone loves a great story. Powerful stories can inspire you, guide you and bring fresh, new insight into your life.

 The same is true for a new book now available - called Recollections - that highlights previous writings from Darold Treffert, MD, a world-renowned autism and savant syndrome expert.
 A psychiatrist, Dr. Treffert has been studying savant syndrome for more than 50 years.
 He served as a consultant to the movie Rain Man, in which Dustin Hoffman portrayed an autistic savant.

-A Fond du Lac native, Dr. Treffert - who serves as research director at the Treffert Center - shares his personal insights of the world gather over 60 years as a physician listening to, and working with, individuals with savant syndrome and many other conditions.
+A Fond du Lac native, Dr. Treffert - who serves as research director at the Treffert Center - shares his personal insights of the world gathered over 60 years as a physician listening to, and working with, individuals with savant syndrome and many other conditions.

 The stories were previously featured in The Reporter (Fond du Lac) Essence section.
 They have been hand-selected to best illustrate the rich history and expertise that Dr. Treffert brings to better understand autism, savant syndrome (developmental and acquired), hyperlexia (early reading) and other types of exceptional brain performance.
 They provide a more intimate look at both brain and human potential.